 This guide explains, step by step, how to upload a document to the MyBenefits Portal from a mobile device.
 Remember, you cannot upload documents using the DEW app.

 - Am I required to look for work while receiving unemployment insurance benefits?

-Starting April 18, 2021, the job search requirement in SCWOS (SC Works Online Services) will begin.
+Starting April 18, 2021, the job search requirement in SCWOS (SC Works Online Services) began.
 Claimants are required to complete two weekly job searches in SCWOS in order to remain eligible for Unemployment Insurance benefits.
 The state regulation that requires this was suspended for more than one year during the pandemic.